 Mhademo: Well, social media has been a blessing!
 It has given me a platform to promote my art and my business as an artist.
 I had people reaching out to me from all parts of the world, including clients from Singapore and Dubai.

-Mhademo: As of now, I am only focused on achieving my aim in creating portraits of people as real as I can.
-And besides that, I want to organize workshops where I can share my knowledge as an artist.
+Mhademo: As of now, I am only focused on achieving my aim of creating portraits of people as real as I can.
+Besides that, I want to organize workshops where I can share my knowledge as an artist.

 Mhademo: As an artist, we have been gifted with the ability to recreate images we see.
 Always try to do better and not perfect.
 It’s ok to make mistakes, but it’s not ok to give up.
 God has already gifted us with different talents and now it’s our responsibility to hone those talents and use them to bring glory and honor to God.